timescale/docs.timescale.com-content/getting-started/setup-multi-node-basic.md

 # Set up multi-node TimescaleDB [](basic-multi-node-setup)

+>:TIP:Consider following our how-to, [Setting up TimescaleDB 2.0 Multi-node on Timescale Forge][multinode-on-forge], to setup and explore a multi-node cluster in Timescale Forge, our fully managed database service.
+[Sign-up for your free][sign-up], 30-day trial and get started today!

 A multi-node TimescaleDB implementation consists of:
 - One access node to handle ingest, data routing and act as an entry point for user access;